HL7/cqf-measures/pages/measure-conformance.md

 **Conformance Requirement 3 (Measurement Period):** [<img src="assets/images/conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3)
 {: #conformance-requirement-3}
-1. The value of the "Measurement Period" control variable SHALL be made available to CQL libraries as the value of the effectivePeriod element.
+1. FHIR-based eCQMs SHALL provide either an `effectivePeriod` element, or an `cqfm-effectivePeriodAnchor` and `cqfm-effectivePeriodDuration` extension
-2. CQL libraries that require access to the "Measurement Period" control variable SHALL either declare the type of the "Measurement Period" parameter as an interval of DateTime or provide a default value as an interval of DateTime.
+2. Measurement Period SHALL be either the `effectivePeriod` as specified, or an appropriate interval of length duration, starting at the specified anchor
-3. The value of the "Measurement Period" control variable MAY be made available using the `cqfm-effectivePeriodAnchor` and `cqfm-effectivePeriodDuration` extensions to specify the length of the reporting period, anchored to a first effective start date.

 ### 3.2 Terminology
 {: #terminology}